 Your mileage may vary in this regard.
 Give your favorite games a try and see if they present any issues.
 Ideally, a game would simply let you remap all the buttons like an emulator would, but that's just not the case with most games.

 If you do have a game that works well with it or that allows you to remap the buttons, go nuts.
-However, we'd recommend an alternative, or just pick up the Xbox One controller with Bluetooth instead.
+However, there are easier to use controllers out there, and certain ones, like the Xbox One Controller, seem more compatible with Android devices.
+Because of this, we'd recommend an alternative, like the Xbox One Controller or something like the SteelSeries Stratus Duo.
 Even if you don't find it immediately useful, some popular games like Fortnite could offer controller mapping in the future, and you'll be glad that you already know how to set this up if and when that day arrives.

 Great for PlayStation